Skip to content

 Processing wizard

-The processing wizard reduces the configuration of complex standardized workflows into few parameters.
+mzwizard_logo The processing wizard reduces the configuration of complex standardized workflows into few parameters.
 Those values are used to estimate or calculate all other parameters from spectral processing over feature detection and alignment to annotation and data export.
-The wizard organizes the different parts of the instrumentatl setup to define a workflow split up into: Sample introduction, IMS, MS instrument, workflow.
-More specific workflows are planned and we are open for ideas and contributions.
+The mzwizard organizes the different parts of the instrumental setup to define a workflow split up into: Sample introduction, IMS, MS instrument, and workflow.
+Ideas for a workflow?
+We are open for ideas and contributions.
 Feel free to reach out if your workflow might be a candidate for a wizard setup.

 Processing wizard